kumartushar/simple_ext/README.md

     require 'simple_ext/string'
     require 'simple_ext/object'
     ...

-You can use below extension on objects:
+You can use below extensions:

 ### Extensions:
 We have added some cool extension to use, they are as below: